-I throw and turn my vessels on the wheel in my garden studio in Oxford.
-I use only porcelain because I love its delicacy.
-The bowls, cups, vases and jugs are thrown thinly and are often inspired by the classic shapes of oriental ceramics, but they have a contemporary feel.
+Robyn throws and turns her vessels on the wheel in her garden studio in Oxford.
+She only uses porcelain because she loves its delicacy.
+The bowls, cups, vases and jugs are thrown thinly.
+They are often inspired by the classic shapes of oriental ceramics, but they have a contemporary feel.

-I relish exploring glaze colours and textures, and trying to find a variety of surfaces that complement the simplicity of the forms.
+I relish exploring glaze colours and textures, and trying to find a variety of surfaces.
+This complements the simplicity of the forms.
 All the pieces are fired in an electric kiln.

-My aim is to combine beauty with function, creating quiet, thoughtfully made ceramics that can be enjoyed by being used every day.
+Her aim is to combine beauty with function.
+Creating quiet, thoughtfully made ceramics that can be enjoyed by being used every day.

-I enjoy the way pots look when grouped together, the shapes and shadows between the forms, and the relationship between their colours and textures.
-My ceramics can be enjoyed as single pieces, but they seem also to complement each other when combined in small groups.
-I also enjoy how a good pot feels when weighed in the hand, that sense of balance that tells you when it’s right.
+Robyn enjoys the way pots look when grouped together, the shapes and shadows between the forms, and the relationship between their colours and textures.
+Her ceramics can be enjoyed as single pieces, but they seem also to complement each other when combined in small groups.
+She also enjoys how a good pot feels when weighed in the hand, that sense of balance that tells you when it’s right.